-

 12:15-13:00

-Discussion group A: What Happens When Agentic AI Runs Your Security Ops Before You Do?
+Discussion group: What Happens When Agentic AI Runs Your Security Ops Before You Do?

 What risks come with AI-on-AI escalation between defenders and adversaries?